solana-foundation/solana-improvement-documents/proposals/0165-async-vote-execution.md

 such a setup we gain smaller speedup without much benefits, it is a possible route during rollouts though.

-### Separating vote transactions and dependencies into a different domain
+### Optimistically execute vote transactions and vote on selected forks

-To make sure vote transactions can be executed independently, we need to isolate its dependencies.

-#### Remove clock program's dependency on votes (postponed)

-The eventual goal is to introduce new transaction `ClockBump` to remove current clock program's dependency on votes.

-The transaction `ClockBump` is sent by a leader with at least 0.5% stake every 12 slots to correct the clock drift.
-A small script can be used to refund well-behaving leaders the cost of the transactions.

-But currently we will keep the clock calculation as is, since the clock sysvar uses the vote-state of the parent block to calculate average timestamp, and we have restrictions that the UED transactions in a block cannot start execution until the VED transactions in its ancestors have finished.
-So we can currently leave clock sysvar calculation as is.

-#### Split vote accounts into two accounts in VED and UED respectively

-We need to allow users move money in and out of the vote accounts, but we also need the vote accounts to vote in VED.
-So there will be two accounts:

-- `VoteTowerAccount`: tracks tower state and vote authority, it will be in `VED`, it is updated by vote transactions and tracks vote credits.
-- `VoteAccount`: everything else currently in vote accounts, it will be in `UED`, users can move funds in and out of `VoteAccount` freely.

-The two accounts are synced every Epoch when the rewards are calculated.

-### Separate the VED and UED Domains

-- Only Vote or System program can read and write accounts in `VED`
-- Other programs can only read accounts in `VED`
-- Users can't directly access accounts in `VED` but they can move accounts from `VED` to `UED` and vice versa.
-Moving accounts from one domain to another takes 1 Epoch, and the migration happens at Epoch boundary
+This step is optimistic in the sense that validators do not check the fee payers when executing the vote transactions in a block.
+They assume vote transactions will not fail due to insufficient fees, apply the execution results to select the correct fork, then immediately vote on the bank with only the hash result of the vote transactions.

+This is safe because the list of validators and their corresponding stake has already been determined at the beginning of the Epoch.
+The stake we used is correct in fork selection.

+### Replay the full block on selected forks later

+Once a validator determined the fork it will vote on, only blocks on this fork will be replayed.
+The replay process is the same as today, all transactions (vote and non-vote) will be executed to determine the final bankhash.
+The computed bankhash will be attached to vote instructions.
+So we can still detect non-determinism (same of set of instructions leading to different results) as today, just we might find discrepancies at a later time.

+In this step the validators will check the fee payers of vote transactions.
+So each vote transaction is executed twice: once in the optimistical voting stage *without* checking fee payer, and once in this stage *with* checking fee payer.
+If a staked validator does not have vote fee covered for specific votes, we will not accept the vote today, while in the future we accept the vote in fork selection, but does not actually give vote credits because the transaction failed.

+A side benefit of this design is that the sysvars have all been calculated and determined in the optimistical voting stage, also the fork of blocks are known, so it may be possible to release more parallelism when executing blocks in this stage.

 ### Enable Async Vote Executions

 1. The leader will no longer execute any transactions before broadcasting the block it packed.
 We do have block-id (Merkle tree root) to ensure everyone receives the same block.
-2. Upon receiving a new block, the validator computes the `VED bankhash`, then vote on this block and also gives its latest `UED bankhash` on the same fork.
-The `UED bankhash` will most likely be hash of an ancestor of the received block.
+2. Upon receiving a new block, the validator executes only the vote transactions without checking the fee payers.
+The result is immediately applied in consensus to select a fork.
+Then votes are sent out for the selected fork with the `VED bankhash` for the tip of the fork and the most recent `UED bankhash`.
+3. The blocks on the selected forks are scheduled to be replayed.
+When a block is replayed, all transactions are executed with fee payers checked.
+This is the same as the replay we use today.
-3. A block is not considered Optimistically Confirmed or Finalized until some percentage of the validators agree on the `UED bankhash`.
+4. A block is not considered Optimistically Confirmed or Finalized until some percentage of the validators agree on the `UED bankhash`.
-4. Add assertion that confirmed `UED bankhash` is not too far away from the confirmed `VED bankhash` (currently proposed at 1/2 of the Epoch)
+5. Add assertion that confirmed `UED bankhash` is not too far away from the confirmed `VED bankhash` (currently proposed at 1/2 of the Epoch)
-5. Add alerts if `UED bankhash` differs when the `VED bankhash` is the same.
+6. Add alerts if `UED bankhash` differs when the `VED bankhash` is the same.
 This is potentially an event worthy of cluster restart.

 ## Impact